 Alpaugh is a tiny town located in the state of California.
 With a population of 871 people and just one neighborhood, Alpaugh is the 770th largest community in California.

-Because occupations involving physical labor dominate the local economy, Alpaugh is generally considered to be a blue-collar town.
-70.04% of the Alpaugh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Alpaugh is a blue-collar town, with 70.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Alpaugh is a town of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Alpaugh who work in farm management occupations (49.44%), food service (10.11%), and sales jobs (6.37%).

 The per capita income in Alpaugh in 2022 was $11,260, which is low income relative to California and the nation.
 This equates to an annual income of $45,040 for a family of four.
 However, Alpaugh contains both very wealthy and poor people as well.
 Alpaugh also has one of the higher rates of people living in poverty in the nation, with 48.52% of its population below the federal poverty line.